OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-083.md

 ## Psalm 83:11

-> Make their nobles like Oreb and Zeeb,
+> Let their nobles be as Oreb and Zeeb,
-> And all their leaders like Zebah and Zalmunna,
+> And their leaders as Zebah and Zalmunna,

 ## Psalm 83:12